ost-cas-fee-adv-23-24/nextjs-app-football-fanatics/README.md

 ### Zod validation

 The environment variables undergo validation by Zod in config/env.ts.
-If you need to introduce new environment variables, kindly append them to this file.
+If you need to introduce new environment variables, append them to this file.
 Otherwise, no validation will be performed for those variables.

+Additionally, don't forget to update the GitHub Actions files and include them in the variables and secrets on GitHub.

 ## Authentication
 This project uses Zitadel.